Home > Tours > Africa Tours > Benin & Togo Voodoo Discovery

 Our tour leader will see if it's possible to meet a traditional Chief who will talk to us about their role in the society and leading their village.
 It's traditional for the chief to welcome new guests to the village and give a blessing however it should be noted this is not a touristic activity and the chief may not be available on the day of our visit.

 We'll arrive in Kara in the early evening.
 Our hotel tonight is an old government building and we stay in the bungalows in the gardens.
 The hotel features a swimming pool and has a good restaurant - you can find several dining options in Kara as well.
-Stay: Hotel Kara (Comfortable) (B/L)
+Stay: Hotel Kara (or similar) (Comfortable) (B/L)

 This morning, we'll continue our journey north, entering a more mountainous arid region.
 Leaving the main road, we enter the land of the proud Tamberma people who live in fortified dwellings.
 Similar to medieval castles, they're one of the most beautiful examples of ancient African architecture, built by hand, layer by layer, by placing round balls of mud and shaping them according to the design and flair of the owner.